 Having one timezone simplifies things a lot especially for businesses.
 There is a debate in the US, which has 4 timezones, whether to move to have two timezones for this very reason.

 The problem with having one timezone is that it means the far East and West areas of China have to endure daylight hours that don’t make sense for their location.
 China is about 3,400 miles wide.
 For instance, in Summer, Xinjiang (the furthest West section of China) will have a sunset at midnight!

-We hope you have enjoyed reading about these incredible China geography facts and learnt something new.
-If you want to learn more interesting China facts then explore the rest of our blog.
-Or if you want to continue learning about Chinese culture along with learning the language then check out our tutoring options.
+I hope you’ve enjoyed reading about these china geography facts and learnt something new.
+If you want to continue learning about Chinese culture along with learning the language then check out our tutoring options.